Develop Your Small-Business Financial Plan

-One-time start-up costs: Every small business faces a long list of items that you have to spend money on only once just to get up and running — everything from a business license, start-up furnishings and equipment, and introductory marketing materials to that Grand Opening promotion you’ve planned.
+One-time start-up costs: Every small business faces a long list of items that you have to spend money on start-up costs, which are items you spend money on only once just to get up and running — everything from a business license, start-up furnishings and equipment, and introductory marketing materials to that Grand Opening promotion you’ve planned.

 For the IRS’s view on financial and tax matters, go to the horse’s mouth.
 Check out Business Expenses (IRS Publication 535), Tax Guide for Small Business (IRS Publication 334), and Small Business Tax Workshop Workbook (IRS Publication 1066).
 All three publications are available on the IRS website.